-- In all organization-affiliated buildings and at any locations where employees work. - On all organization-owned or leased grounds, including parking lots. - In all organization-owned or leased vehicles and personal vehicles used in the course of work whenever other employees or another person is in the vehicle for work-related reasons.
+- In all organization-affiliated buildings and at any locations where employees work. - On all organization-owned or leased grounds, including parking lots, including personal vehicles parked on campus. - In all organization-owned or leased vehicles and personal vehicles used in the course of work whenever other employees or another person is in the vehicle for work-related reasons. - At all organization-sponsored events both indoor and outdoor. - At all events hosted or organized by [Behavioral Health Organization].